World Oceans Day: let’s prevent paper pollution in the ocean together

 We’ll cover all these points in this blog post, but in relation to another important day – World Oceans Day.
 It’s celebrated on June 8th and is a great push to the fact that together, we can protect and restore our oceans.

-We also wish to focus more on paper pollution.
+We also want to focus more on paper pollution.
 Because this specifically is what we can help to prevent.

 You may not even imagine how damaging paper is for the environment.
 All tree-based paper is ecologically damaging, and it’s hard to find the paper that does the least damage.